 Its chemical structure is:

-Aminocaproic acid is soluble in water, acid, and alkaline solutions; it is sparingly soluble in methanol and practically insoluble in chloroform.
+Aminocaproic acid, USP is a fine, white to almost white, crystalline powder.
+It is freely soluble in water, in acids, and in alkaline solutions; it is slightly soluble in methanol and practically insoluble in chloroform and in ether.

-Each Aminocaproic acid tablet for oral administration contains either 500 mg or 1000 mg of Aminocaproic acid and the following inactive ingredients: magnesium stearate, povidone and stearic acid.
-The 1000 mg tablet also contains crospovidone.
+Each Aminocaproic acid tablet, USP for oral administration contains 500 mg of Aminocaproic acid, USP and the following inactive ingredients: crospovidone type B, magnesium stearate, povidone and stearic acid.

 Aminocaproic - Clinical Pharmacology